Capstone Course/Independent Study Instructions

 It is your responsibility to meet regularly with your faculty adviser for guidance in accumulating your bibliography, developing your outline, and writing and revising drafts of your project.
 Please gauge your time carefully so that you are able to meet these deadlines:

 ► First draft due March 30th for May graduation (October 30th for January graduation, July 30th for October graduation).
 The draft should be as complete as possible.
 Your adviser will make recommendations for necessary revisions.

 ► Final draft due April 30th for May graduation (November 30th for January graduation, September 1st for October graduation).

 Failure to complete drafts by these deadlines means that your graduation may be delayed.
 It is not the faculty adviser’s responsibility to expedite capstone studies that are turned in late.
 Remember the end of the semester is a busy time for faculty members and they cannot drop everything to read your capstone.
 Your adviser may ask for additional revisions or changes.

 Ask your adviser to grade your paper and send a graded copy to the MALS program director; the graded copy is included in your file and your grade submitted.

-►Final copy of your capstone project with all corrections and revisions completed due first week of May (September for October graduation, December for January graduation).
+►Final copy of your capstone project with all corrections and revisions completed due the end of the first week of May (the end of the first week of September for October graduation, and the end of the first week of December for January graduation).
 Please submit one clean copy of your final project to the Graduate Liberal Studies Office, with a title page with original signature from your advisor.
 Please also submit a PDF file of your capstone to the MALS secretary so that your capstone can be added to our website.

 ►Please note: No student may undertake an Independent Research course until she/he has completed 18 credits of coursework.